 The MFA in Arts Leadership empowers the next generation of leaders to meet the complex challenges of managing arts organizations.
 Our students come from around the world for our small classes, practicums in local arts organizations, and experienced directors of arts organizations among our faculty.
 Classes meet evenings and weekends.

-Our social justice-focused, community-based, clinical MSW program prepares students for an advanced clinical social work practice.
-Built on a strong foundation of generalist practice, students engage in all aspects of social work practice including psychotherapy and counseling, crisis intervention, case management, client-centered advocacy, consultation, supervision, and organizational management.
+Our social justice-focused, community-based, clinical program prepares students for an advanced clinical social work practice.
+The two-year MSW is designed for individuals without a BSW degree.
+The ten-month Advanced Standing MSW is designed for BSW graduates from accredited institutions Built on a strong foundation of generalist practice, students engage in all aspects of social work practice including psychotherapy and counseling, crisis intervention, case management, client-centered advocacy, consultation, supervision, and organizational management.